Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 You can find more information on the legs of this voyage, as well as information to book transport to and within the mountains here.

 You’ll be staying your first night in the Valbonë Valley wilderness, so spend the afternoon sharing the walking paths with farm and wild animals.
-For ultimate relaxation, Guesthouse Gezim Selimaj serves a hearty dinner and breakfast in the garden.
-Hotel Oda N’Bjeshke provides stunning views from each of the modern, clean rooms.

 You can do this route the other way around (from Theth to Valbonë), however, I recommend going this direction because the ascent this way is more scenic.